simonedstrom96/simple-tooling/README.md

 ## Usage

+### Shell commands

-- Run `doit` followed by an input prompt to get a shell command that does the specified action.
+- doit: Run `doit` followed by an input prompt to get a shell command that does the specified action.
 Eg. `doit list all files` should result in your next terminal input being filled with `ls -a`.
-- Run `wat` followed by an input to get a quick LLM explanation of your query.
+- wat: Run `wat` followed by an input to get a quick LLM explanation of your query.
 Eg. `wat what is 1+1` should result in `1+1 equals 2` being echoed to your terminal.